svaarala/duktape/doc/system-install.rst

   Duktape because there are a lot of config options.

 * Technically the Duktape library and the user application should be compiled with the same compiler.
-When using different compilers basic types or struct alignment rules (among other things) may differ.
+When using different compilers, basic types or struct alignment rules (among other things) may differ.
 In practice it's unlikely you'll run into problems, at least when using mainline compilers like gcc and clang.